Paneer Korma

 Make Korma Masala Paste

-Add the roasted spices to a blender along with
+Add the roasted spices to a blender, along with the following ingredients

 • 1 cup of crispy fried onions